riston/defend-ukraine/readme.md

 Separatists backup has just arrived, so you have to hold the last line and keep your ***flashlight*** working!

+## Browser support

+Should work with most of the latest browsers Chrome 39, Firefox 34, IE 11.
+There are issues with the "fullscreen mode" on Firefox and IE.

 ## Screenshot

 ![ScreenShot](https://github.com/riston/defend-ukraine/blob/master/screen/game-screen.png)